- Both the Flagship 100% Equity Portfolio and its benchmark detracted in February.

 Endowus Income Portfolios

-The Stable Income Portfolio gained in January and outperformed the broader credit market
+The Stable Income Portfolio gained in February and performed in line with the broader credit market

-The Higher Income Portfolio delivered positive returns in January and outpaced the 20-80 benchmark
+The Higher Income Portfolio delivered positive returns in February, albeit slightly lagging the 20-80 benchmark

 - Its fixed income component outperformed for reasons similar to that of the Stable Income.